 In line with the Code, Mirvac has implemented a Security Trading Policy which covers dealings in Mirvac securities by Directors and employees, as well as their respective associates.
-This policy was last reviewed
+The policy was last reviewed in December 2022.

 Directors and employees are only permitted to trade in Mirvac securities during designated trading windows and provided that they are not in possession of confidential price-sensitive information at that time.
-It also sets out the specific approval process to be followed prior to any dealing in Mirvac securities.
-Margin loans and any form of hedging or short-term speculative dealing in Mirvac securities (including options or derivatives) are prohibited under the Security Trading Policy.
+The policy also sets out the specific approval process to be followed prior to any dealing in Mirvac securities.
+Margin loans and any form of hedging or short-term speculative dealing in Mirvac securities (including options or derivatives) are prohibited.